umbraco/UmbracoDocs/Getting-Started/Data/Creating-Media/index.md

 ![Uploading Media](images/four-ways-of-uploading.png)

 :::tip
 Remember you can uncheck the __Allow at root__ option on the __Employee images__ Media Type to prevent editors from creating multiple folders of this type.
-This will not affect created folders, only disable the creation of new ones
+This will not affect created folders, only disable the creation of new ones.
 :::

 ### Cropping the images